 - 56% provided extra HIV testing opportunities for their communities.

-We encourage you to do whatever is best for your local area and community.
-Here are some ideas.
+We encourage stakeholders to do whatever is best for their local area and community including:

-- Organise local testing events in clinic and as part of outreach in community settings.
+- Organising additional local testing events in clinic and as part of outreach in community settings.